 The Weaber Story

-For over 75 years, Weaber has been proudly committed to the lumber industry.
+For 80 years, Weaber has been proudly committed to the lumber industry.
 Established in 1941 by Walter H. Weaber, Weaber has grown from a small local mill into one of the nation’s leading hardwood manufacturers.

 Investments In Technology